Thanks to Our Issaquah Hard Surface Restoration Services, This Shower is Free of Stains and Looks Beautiful

 Following the owner's request, we sent our team to her house to inspect the damaged surface.
 The owner greeted our crew and immediately showed them the shower.
-Our professionals easily spotted the problems.
 The caulking in the joints was moldy and full of dirt.
 Because of this, the seams looked damaged, dark, and unsightly.
 The floor had efflorescence and calcium deposit stains.
 Our experts told the owner that soap residue reacts with the minerals in the water.
 When the residue hardens on the surface, it forms nasty stains.
-Upon closer inspection, our pros found it was necessary to seal the grout lines.
+Upon a closer inspection, our pros found it was necessary to seal the grout lines.
 This was important because the grout was exposed to all sorts of damaging agents present in the shower.
-After finishing the inspection, our team concluded that conventional cleaning wouldn't work on this surface because the damage was severe.
+After the inspection, our team concluded that conventional cleaning wouldn't work on this surface because of the severe damage.

 To fix the issues, our professionals offered Sir Grout's hard surface restoration service.
-With this process, they would remove all the damages from the shower.
+With this process, they would remove all the damage from the shower.
 Our specialists assured the owner her shower would be perfect when they were finished.
 She was pleased with the offer and decided to hire our crew.

 Our team returned to begin the restoration.
 They started the process by cleaning the surface using Sir Grout's exclusive pH-neutral cleaner and a high-speed scrubber.
 Our product offers many benefits, including an enhanced formula that can help inhibit the growth of bacteria and fungi for an extended period of time after application.
 For the following step, our techs needed to address the efflorescence and the calcium deposit stains.
 They used a stain remover to get rid of all the blemishes.
 After that, our pros used a steam cleaner to sanitize the surface.
 Once the shower was spotless, our team cleaned and repaired the grout lines.